copyright©2025

 Lethargy

-Jack drove through towns like a man tracing invisible lines on a map.
-I often rode with him, claiming curiosity, though in truth I sought the illusion of movement—an escape, however fleeting, from the monotony that weighed on our days.
-Most towns blurred together: beige walls, half-empty cafés, the occasional storefront with dust-coated displays.
-Jack would park, stride off to meet a client, sign a contract, and return, leaving me to sip lukewarm coffee, unnoticed by the passersby whose lives seemed to flow apart from mine.
+Jack drove through towns as though tracing invisible lines on a map, his hands steady, eyes fixed.
+I often rode with him, claiming curiosity, though in truth I sought only the illusion of movement—a temporary escape from the heavy, dull monotony that clung to our days.
+Most towns blurred together: beige walls, half-empty cafés, the occasional dusty storefront.
+Jack would park, stride away to meet a client, sign a contract, and return, leaving me to sip lukewarm coffee, unnoticed by the passersby whose lives seemed to flow in a parallel world.

 Yet Ireland occasionally broke its pattern.
-New Ross, with the Kennedy family home, reminded me that history sometimes brushed close enough to touch.
-Hook Head rose from the water like a sentinel, a lighthouse perched among jagged stones where waves threatened to swallow anyone daring to stand at the edge.
+New Ross, with the Kennedy family home, reminded me that history could brush close enough to touch.
+Hook Head rose from the water like a sentinel, a lighthouse perched among jagged stones, where waves threatened anyone daring to stand at the edge.
 Rare moments of illumination punctuated the dull scroll of our travels.

 Kilmore Quay was one such moment.
-A statue of two lovers embraced, staring across the infinite horizon, and for a few hours, the world softened its edges.
+A statue of two lovers in eternal embrace gazed across the infinite horizon, and for a few hours, the world softened its edges.
 We ate calamari in a tiny pub, then wandered toward the water, silent companions to the sea’s endless churn.
-Sand pressed against our feet; wind tugged at our hair.
-On a rocky embankment, Jack’s fingers brushed a lost wallet wedged between stones.
+Sand pressed between my toes; wind tugged at our hair.
+On a rocky embankment, Jack’s fingers brushed against a lost wallet wedged between stones.
 Inside: five hundred euros.

-My instinct was immediate.
-Return it.
-But Jack’s gaze lingered on the money as though hypnotized.
+My instinct was immediate: return it.
+But Jack’s gaze lingered on the money as if hypnotized.

 “If you want to take it, fine,” I said cautiously, “but leave the wallet with the ID.
 Someone’s looking for it.”